mixmaxhq/giphy-example-slash-command/README.md

 This is an open source Mixmax Slash Command.
 See <http://developer.mixmax.com/docs/overview-slash-commands#tutorial-building-mygiphy> for more information about how to use this example code in Mixmax.

+For a more complex example using multi-word search, see [Soundcloud command](https://github.com/simonxca/mixmax-soundcloud-slash-command).

 ## Running locally

 1. Install using `npm install`